rijul-saini/LLADA-Project/README.md

 # Load your dataset
 data = pd.read_csv("path_to_your_dataset.csv")
 ```
+\n
 **Summarizer**
-Generates a JSON summary of the dataset for the goal generation step.
+Generates a JSON summary of the dataset for the goal generation step.\n
-Optionally, you can also print a natural language summary of the data by passing argument `show = True` (Set to False by default).
+Optionally, you can also print a natural language summary of the data by passing argument `show = True` (Set to False by default).\n
-*Note: Generating the text summary requires an additional query to the LLM API and tokens will be charged accordingly.*
+*Note: Generating the text summary requires an additional query to the LLM API and tokens will be charged accordingly.*\n

 ```python
 # Summarize the dataset